-What is the Minor in Possession of Alcohol Law in California?
+What is a Minor in Possession of Alcohol Law in California?

 Under California Business and Professions Code Section 25662, it is unlawful for anyone under the age of 21 to possess or consume alcohol in the State of California.
 The law forbids minors under 21 years of age from possessing or consuming alcohol in any public place.
 It is also unlawful for minors to purchase alcohol or even hold an unopened alcohol container.